pinely-international/tama/README.md

 They restrict extensibility in a favor of concealing implementation details and don't give any explicit controls.

 This all makes it very difficult to build Web GAMES - this is the intial intention to build this package, eventually a potentiall to compete with React.
+Another point is to create a library that can be used alongside with VanilaJS intuitively without deep learning.

 ## Pillars